 Batteries store the energy produced by your solar system for use when the sun isn’t shining.

-All solar systems are generally compatible with a battery, however, you may require additional components before you can connect a battery if you don’t have a hybrid inverter, which can add up to $2,500 to the cost of the battery.
+All solar systems are generally compatible with a battery.
+However, you may require additional components before you can connect a battery system if you don’t have a hybrid inverter, which can add up to $2,500 to the cost of the battery system.

 Batteries are available in a variety of sizes and also come in high voltage and low voltage options.
 You need to ensure your battery is compatible with your inverter.